lpil/lpil/_posts/2014-08-05-I-made-a-site.markdown

 ## Toys used

-At the heart of the [Jekyll][jekyll], a static site generator from the Github team.
+At the heart of the site is [Jekyll][jekyll], a static site generator from the Github team.
 Static sites are great!
 They're *really fast*, there's no database to fiddle about with, and deploying the site is as easy as `git pull; jekyll build`.
 Jekyll also has support for [SCSS][scss] and [Coffeescript][coffeescript], compiling them to CSS and Javascript when it compiles the site.
 What's not to like?